siriusb-nox/ONT-workshop-Oct-2023/C_read_corrtrim_CANU.md

 *Excerpt from Sun et al.,2021*
 >The following assemblers were used for the benchmarking, including the long-read only assemblers (Canu [12], Flye [13], Wtdbg2 [14], Miniasm [15], NextDenovo >>(https://github.com/Nextomics/NextDenovo), NECAT [6], Raven [16] and Shasta [7]) and hybrid assemblers (MaSuRCA [17] and QuickMerge [18]). **Canu was not tested on the M. coruscus genome owing to the extremely intensive computing time required for this large genome**.
 Previous analyses have suggested that using corrected ONT reads could improve the genome assembly [19].
 To check the effect that this has on the assemblies, the ONT reads that were corrected and/or trimmed by Canu.

-canu` is a modular program, this means that each mode (_correction_, _trim_, _assembly_) can be run separately.
-This is recommended as in some instances the program may crash due to lack of resources.
+canu is a modular program, this means that each mode (_correction_, _trim_, _assembly_) can be run separately.
+This is recommended as in some instances the program may crash due to lack of resources, especially when assembling complex genomes and using lots of input data (e.g., nuclear genomes of +1 Gb).
 In this case, it is recommended to use `canu` for corrections and filtering, and other programs for assembling corrected and filtered data (e.g. SMARTdenovo).

+In this section of the workshop, we will correct, trim and assemble a small subset of the _Artocarpus altilis_ dataset sequenced from a sample collected in a dry environment (WGS17).
+This will enable is to use `canu` for correction, trimming and assembly.

 To run the program in correction mode, use:

 ```bash
 canu -correct genomeSize=1.1g -nanopore-raw /dir/files/fastq/PAD61315_fastq/pass/*.fastq -p prefix_corrected -d directory_output